seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 side in stderr.
 The floor exists because the producer is a phone and the reader is not: a one-sided ceiling passes every payload stamped in the future, which is the failure the check exists to prevent arriving through the check itself (inv.
 51).

+**That window is a GATE budget and was never a RUN budget, and the two were conflated until 31.08.** The gate reads a file once; a run reads state, freezes geometry, hunts catalysts, sweeps, composes, writes state and log, commits, and sends.
+Methodology §5 measured price age at the moment of SENDING, so a run doing the second job honestly arrived at composition with the ceiling spent — and its only other exit, re-pulling the price, does not exist for an engine whose payload is written by the Boss's Shortcut.
+Since `ANALYST-INSTRUCTIONS.md` revision `2026-09-01-a` the stage order is binding and levels are FROZEN at gate step 4, before any search: the anchoring price is fixed with them, every later stage is subtractive, and an aged freeze demotes `СЕЙЧАС` to `ЖДАТЬ` instead of deleting the level. **Nothing about the constant changed.** Depth of search and existence of levels no longer compete for one fifteen-minute budget, which is why two runs from one trigger returned different-shaped answers on the same day.

+**The Boss's production trigger is a third spelling, not a third mode.** `ANALYZE TODAY'S CRYPTO MARKET AND DETERMINE THE STRATEGY FOR ENTERING ALTCOINS ON BINANCE FUTURES.` selects role 2 and runs methodology §2's skeleton identically to `Анализ крипторынка`.
+It lives in `EXECUTOR-INSTRUCTIONS.md` §4 and in the methodology's §0, and the pair moves together: §4 is the only place a role is selected, so a string present in one file and absent from the other is an unrecognised trigger that stops the run.

 **`analyst/live-gate.sh` is the blocking gate and returns an exit code** (inv.
 29), one distinct class per failure: unreadable or unparseable 2 · stale 3 · `n ≠ len(c)` 4